Breastfeeding Challenges

 In her article, “Green Poop: When Should You Worry,” Mohrbacher says that a baby with an upset stomach may have green stools that could last a few weeks.
 She recommends continuing to feed your baby regularly to help assist with recovery.
 It’s actually a great reason to continue feeding your little one with breast milk too, because the composition of your milk changes based on your baby’s needs.
 For example, if he or she is sick or slightly under the weather, your body will produce milk that is specifically tailored to their needs to assist in wellness and recovery.

 If your baby continues to have a dark green stool after the first few days of feeding, you may question the cause.
-In a 2019 interview with Parents, Dr. Linda Folden Palmer states that if you or your baby are taking an iron supplement, it might be the cause of your baby’s green poo.
+In a 2019 interview with Parents, Dr. Linda Folden Palmer states that if you or your baby are taking an iron supplement, it might be the cause of your baby’s green poop.

 Foremilk is the thinner milk that babies eat at the start of feeding and hindmilk is the milk that comes toward the end of a nursing session.
 Many people believe that foremilk is higher in lactose and lower in fat than the creamier hindmilk.